-Astrology is very old and the beliefs, ideas and theories that represent its knowledge-base were acquired by careful observation over thousands of years.
+Astrology is very old and the beliefs, ideas and theories that represent its knowledge-base were acquired by observation over thousands of years.

 It is commonly classified as a set of beliefs or a pseudoscience.